What’s the Best Carpet for Bedrooms?

 • Nylon: Nylon is the most durable synthetic carpet fiber.
 It’s also stain, mold, and mildew resistant.
 Nylon is the best carpet material for bedrooms with minimal sunlight and airflow.

 • Polyester: Polyester is inexpensive and mimics wool’s soft texture.
 Solution-dyed polyester carpets are stain and fade-resistant.
-While they’re not as resilient as nylon, polyester carpets can last for fifteen years in bedroom spaces.
+Polyester carpets are not as resilient as nylon but can last for fifteen years in bedroom spaces.

 Color & Pattern

-If you like switching up your theme every once in a while, you should choose a neutral carpet.
+If you like switching up your bedroom decor, choose a neutral carpet.
 Neutral colors blend well with traditional, modern, or minimalist styles.
-They also create a cozy and relaxed atmosphere in a bedroom.
+They also create a relaxed atmosphere in a bedroom.
 Dark tones make a room look smaller, while lighter tones make small spaces look bigger.
 A linear pattern also gives the illusion of a large space.

 Thickness & Texture